List of coasts of Florida: Fun Coast

 Various localities have tried to claim usage of the term "Fun Coast".
 In the 1990s promoters initiated a campaign to dub the Halifax area the "Fun Coast".
 This particular branding had previously been attempted for the St. Petersburg area in the 1980s and Fort Lauderdale in 1993.
 By 1995 promoters pushed to sell Volusia and Flagler Counties together as the "Fun Coast".
 In 1999, when the Halifax area was preparing to split from area code 904, the Daytona Beach/Halifax Area Chamber of Commerce lobbied to claim the previously unassigned "386", spelling "FUN" on a telephone keypad, as their new code.
 This measure, supported by various government officials, agencies, and residents, was successful, and area code 386 was created to cover the area around Daytona as well as a non-contiguous part of North Central Florida.

+Beaches

+According to Elle Decor.
+Here is a list of the most pristine beaches in Florida: